R-J/discussionBan/README.md

 # discussionBan

-Plugin for Vanilla Forums by Mike Olson
+DiscussionBan is a plugin for Vanilla forums which allows moderators to ban users from commenting on a specific discussion.
+This plugin is invented, created and maintained by Mike Olson.